wandb/docs/docs/guides/launch/sagemaker.md

 2. **Create an IAM execution role.** Attach the [AmazonSageMakerFullAccess policy to your role](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).
 3. **Create an Amazon ECR repository**  to store images you want to execute on SageMaker.
 See the [Amazon ECR documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) for more information.
 :::tip
-You can launch custom container images that you have pushed to that repository yourself or configure the launch agent to build container images and push them to your ECR repository.
+You can launch custom container images that you have pushed to ECR yourself or configure the launch agent to build container images and push them to ECR.
 :::
 4. **Create an Amazon S3 bucket** to store SageMaker outputs from your runs.
 See the [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) for more information.
 :::tip